Who (might have) met whom

 Makoto Kobayashi (7/4/1944 - ) is a Japanese physicist, recipient of the Nobel Prize in Physics in 2008, known for CP violation and CKM matrix. - 1945 - : Patrick Modiano

-Jean Patrick Modiano (30/7/1945 - ) is a French novelist, known for writing La Place de l'Étoile and Rue des Boutiques obscures. - 1945 - : George Smoot
+Jean Patrick Modiano (30/7/1945 - ) is a French novelist, known for writing Les Boulevards de ceinture and Dora Bruder. - 1945 - : George Smoot

 George Fitzgerald Smoot III (20/2/1945 - ) is an American astrophysicist and cosmologist, known for cosmic microwave background radiation studies. - 1946 - : Gerard 't Hooft

-Gerard 't Hooft (5/7/1946 - ) is a Dutch theoretical physicist and professor at Utrecht University, the Netherlands who won the 1999 Nobel Prize in Physics, known for quantum field theory and holographic principle. - 1946 - : John Mather
+Gerard 't Hooft (5/7/1946 - ) is a Dutch theoretical physicist and professor at Utrecht University, the Netherlands who won the 1999 Nobel Prize in Physics, known for 't Hooft condition and minimal subtraction scheme. - 1946 - : John Mather

 John Cromwell Mather (7/8/1946 - ) is an American astrophysicist and cosmologist, recipient of the Nobel Prize in Physics in 2006, known for cosmic microwave background radiation studies. - 1949 - : Hugh David Politzer

-Hugh David Politzer (31/8/1949 - ) is an American theoretical physicist and Professor of Theoretical Physics at the California Institute of Technology, recipient of the Nobel Prize in Physics in 2004, known for asymptotic freedom and prediction of charmonium.
+Hugh David Politzer (31/8/1949 - ) is an American theoretical physicist and Professor of Theoretical Physics at the California Institute of Technology, recipient of the Nobel Prize in Physics in 2004, known for prediction of charmonium and quantum chromodynamics.

 1950 - 1959